analogdevicesinc/ai8x-synthesis/README.md

 ### Quantization

-There are two main approaches to quantization — quantization-aware training (only PyTorch support) and post-training quantization (both PyTorch and Tensorflow).
+There are two main approaches to quantization — quantization-aware training and post-training quantization.
 The MAX78000/MAX78002 support both approaches.

 The `quantize.py` software quantizes an existing PyTorch checkpoint file and writes out a new PyTorch checkpoint file that can then be used to evaluate the quality of the quantized network, using the same PyTorch framework used for training.
 The same new checkpoint file will also be used to feed the [Network Loader](#Network-Loader).